svn2github/curl-wsdk/trunk/README.txt

 - WSDL Developer's Guide is indexed for full text search
 - XML documentation for 'XDMNamespace' improved
 - long-deprecated 'xdm-search' API has been retired

+These changes affect the code generated for WSDL service packages, so such packages should be regenerated for use with this release.
+The 'WSDLHTTPRPCPostClient.generated-using-version' property has been incremented, so that incompatible service packages can be detected.

 WSDK 1.0.6 CHANGES
 --------------------